jenmcgrath01/SelfControlDemo/README.md

    * npm install
    * cd sc-api
    * npm install
+   * npm install mongoose (not sure why this isn't in dependencies..)

    Verify that you've got what you need:
    * Scripts in SelfControlDemo/basic-network and sc-app should have execute permission (chmod +x *.sh)